wolfgramml/NBA-Simulator/README.md

 <p>Here is a list of features that are yet to be implemented:</p>
 <p>Teams</p>

-- [x] Create teams interface with all necessary variables to store data
-- [x] Get data to be read during runtime
-- [x] Create all matchups for each team
 - [ ] Make sure each team has 41 home games and 41 away games
 - [ ] Add all necessary data to txt files
 - [ ] Standings
-  - [x] Keep track of head to head between teams in case of tiebreaker

 <p>Players</p>

 - [ ] Add all necessary data to corresponding team's txt file
-    - [x] Name
     - [ ] Offensive Rating
     - [ ] Defensive Rating
     - [ ] Age